-In response to requests from interested parties, the Department of Commerce (Department) is conducting an administrative review of the antidumping duty order on stainless steel plate in coils (steel plate) from Belgium for the period of review (POR) of May 1, 2011, through April 30, 2012.
-The Department has preliminarily determined that Aperam Stainless Belgium N.V.
-(ASB) made U.S. sales at prices that were below normal value.
+In response to requests from interested parties, the Department of Commerce (Department) is conducting an administrative review of the antidumping duty order on stainless steel plate in coils (steel plate) from Belgium for the period of review (POR) of May 1, 2012, through April 30, 2013.
+The Department preliminarily determines that Aperam Stainless Belgium N.V.
+(ASB) made sales of the subject merchandise at prices below normal value (NV).

 If these preliminary results are adopted in our final results of review, we will instruct U.S. Customs and Border Protection (CBP) to assess antidumping duties on all appropriate entries of subject merchandise during the POR.
 Interested parties are invited to comment on these preliminary results.
-We will issue final results no later than 120 days from the date of publication of this notice, pursuant to section 751(a)(3)(A) of the Tariff Act of 1930, as amended (the Act).
+We intend to issue final results no later than 120 days from the date of publication of this notice, pursuant to section 751(a)(3)(A) of the Tariff Act of 1930, as amended (the Act) and 19 CFR 351.213(h)(1).